emmercm/www/src/blog/_bash-euxo.md

 false

 # 'false' returns an exit code of 1, so 'echo' is never invoked
-false && echo "will never print"
+false && echo "this will NOT print"

 # 'echo' returns an exit code of 0, but 'grep' returns an exit code of 1 because it won't find "world"
 echo "hello" | grep -q "world"